eugsokolov/ece464-databases/syllabus.md

 #### Prerequisites

-Students should have taken ECE 264 - Data Structures and Algorithms 1.
+Students should have taken ECE 264 (DSA 1) and ECE 365 (DSA 2).
 A background in software development and general knowledge of programming languages is assumed and will be further explored in this course.
-My preferred programming language is Python.
+My preferred programming language is Python but students are welcome to explore with other programming languages.

 #### Text